Skip to main content

 “So it is fine that they killed your family?”
 Abhaya looked disapprovingly at her sister.
 “That makes no sense, you sound like a betrayer.”

-“Stop it Abhaya, he is fighting for his life.
+“Stop it, Abhaya.
+He is fighting for his life.
 Because of me.”
 Kalyani suddenly started sobbing.
 Abhaya frowned.
 “How is it because of you?”
-She asked unsurely.
+She asked, unsurely.

 “You don’t understand.
 After he saved my life, he was in all sorts of trouble.
 I was wandering the streets and had nowhere to go, Abhaya.
 He gave me a home and a purpose.
 Why am I cursed?
 Anyone who I care for…” Kalyani stopped.
 Abhaya’s jaws tightened at her sister’s words.
 She was suddenly concerned for Naw Da.
 Not the Sharat she encountered in the last few months, but the brother she knew.
 The protective eccentric soul who was kind to strangers.